Investment Plans With High Returns˜

 • 14 Money Market Funds

-Short-term investments: They invest in short-term debt and money market instruments,which are easy to sell.
+Short-term investments: As the investment tenure is short, money market funds are easy to sell.

-Stable returns: Generally the returns are higher than savings accounts but less than long-term debt funds.
+Stable returns: Returns are higher than bank’s savings accounts but lower than long-term debt funds.

 Low credit risk: Portfolio is made of high-rated instruments like Treasury Bills and certificates of deposit.